AudebertAdrien/cloud-1/README.md

 #### C. Edit Secrets (Optional):

-If you have the correct `.vault_pass` file, you can view or edit the encrypted variables:
+If you have the correct `.vault_pass` file, you can edit the encrypted variables:

 ```bash
 make secrets-edit